MattCCC/uniform-distribution/README.md

 ## Run

 I wrapped it into a simple NPM build process.
 It's enough to install & build the module.
 It works in both Node and browser environments.

+## Tests

+I tested it on a napkin.
+I have to yet make some test cases.
+As you may notice, I wrapped up the testing lib, so we're getting there.